-Climbing and Scrambling in The Lake District
+Climbing & Scrambling in the Lake District

 Picture this.
 You've reached the belay.
 Above you, another hundred metres of perfect rock.
-Below, past the immaculate pitch you've just climbed spreads a glorious green valley dotted with dark crags, rushing streams and the occasional grazing sheep.
+Below, past the immaculate pitch you've just climbed spreads a glorious green Lake District valley dotted with dark crags, rushing streams and the occasional grazing sheep.

-The peaceful sounds of a mountain summer rise in the air.
+The peaceful sounds of a Cumbrian mountain summer rise in the air.
 In the distance, the silvery sheen of the sea.
 Tie on, sit back.

 Maybe you're a mid-grade crag rat?
 Tick the classics on Dow Crag, Gimmer or Esk Buttress.
 Or perhaps you're pushing the upper grades?
 Lakeland rock has proved a forcing-ground of climbing standards for each generation and steep, modern test-pieces abound.